At TechSmith, we’re always looking for ways to add video content into our daily conversations and communication.

 Time, distance, and budget constraints make it nearly impossible to visit everyone in person.

-Although with technology like Skype and Google Hangouts, we don’t have to.
+Although with technology Google Hangouts, we don’t have to.
 Instead of traveling on site, we can capture interviews in video calls then bring those recordings into the videos we create.

 There are a lot of great options for recording your Skype calls and Google Hangouts.
 Snagit makes it easy to quickly record your screen.
 (Even if you don’t have a copy of Snagit, you can download Snagit free for 15 days.)

 When you record a video call, you can choose whether or not to capture audio, screen activity, or even PowerPoint slides.
 After you stop recording, you can save it on your computer or share it with anyone who needs the information.

 Record Skype meetings and Google Hangouts (Windows/Mac)

 1. Prepare your screen before recording to avoid re-recording and save editing time.
 (More on that below.)

 2. Click on the video tab to customize your recording settings.

 3. Click the big red Capture or record button to select a region, adjust audio settings, and start recording.
 Snagit makes it easy to record audio and video.

 4. Completed recordings open in Snagit Editor where you can preview and make quick edits.